algolia/docsearch/packages/website/docs/who-can-apply.md

 To have your request validated, we'll ask that you check all the following points.

 - You must be the **owner** of the website, or at least have the permissions to update its content.
-You'll have to [include a JavaScript snippet][1] to enable DocSearch.
+You'll need to [include a JavaScript snippet][1] to your frontend to implement DocSearch.

 - Your website must be **publicly available**.
-We do not host search indices for websites that are available behind an authentication or a private network.
+We do not host search indices for websites that are only available behind an authentication or a private network.

 - Your website must be a **technical documentation of an open source project or a technical blog**.
 We do not index commercial content.